iclosem/6300Fall14Team01/6300Fall14Project1/ProjectPlan.md

 - **Activity description**  The software concept phase of development is where the initial idea for the product is provided to the development team by the customer.
 During this phase, broad conceptual questions are asked that will help define the basis for the requirements completed formally in the next phase.
-During this phase the development team will also define roles and responsibilities and assign roles for each team member to assume.
+The development team will also define roles and responsibilities and assign roles for each team member to assume.
 - **Entrance criteria**  The customer needs to have a conceptual idea of basic uses of the requested deliverable in order to start this part of the process.
 - **Exit criteria**   Basic requirements should be documented and preliminary roles defined prior to starting the next